parca-dev/parca-agent/docs/design.md

 ## Target Discovery

 The Parca Agent works by attaching the profiler to a [Linux cgroups](https://en.wikipedia.org/wiki/Cgroups), so the cgroups to attach to must first be discovered through some mechanism.
-Parca Agent currently has two primary mechanisms to discover cgroups: Kubernetes and systemd.
+Parca Agent currently has two primary mechanisms to discover cgroups: Kubernetes and Cgroups.
 Besides the cgroups, the target discovery also provides the labels to label a series of profiles being sent to the server.

 ### Kubernetes